tkgregory/gradle-project-order-plugin/README.md

     taskNames = ['taskA', 'taskB']
 }
 ```
-**taskNames** is a list of tasks in the sub-projects, for which a *mustRunAfter* relationship should be applied
+**taskNames** is a list of tasks in the subprojects, for which a *mustRunAfter* relationship should be applied

+#### Ordering

+The plugin uses the following rules to determine the order in which subpproject tasks should be linked with a `mustRunAfter` relationship:
+1. A subproject with a numeric prefix comes before one with a letter prefix i.e. *66-project* before *abc-project*
+1. Subprojects with a numeric prefix are sorted numerically i.e. *9-project* before *66-project*
+1. Subprojects with a letter prefix are sorted alphabetically i.e. *cat-project* before *dog-project*

+For more details of ordering and some examples, see [ProjectComparatorTest](srctest/groovy/com/tomgregory/plugins/projectorder/ProjectComparatorTest).

 ## An example

-Imagine you have a project with multiple sub-projects that each deploy infrastructure resources into the cloud:
+Imagine you have a project with multiple subprojects that each deploy infrastructure resources into the cloud:
 ```
 /my-project
 /my-project/networking-resources